 Additional efforts have also been made in the area of workforce development.
 Specifically, staff evaluators were offered training, with national experts in the field of competency evaluations, as a part of ongoing efforts to create and maintain the most highly trained and efficient staffing possible.
-Furthermore, use of tele-video services for evaluations continue, with more than 35 of these evaluations having been conducted to date.
+Furthermore, use of tele-video services for evaluations continue, with more than 35 of these evaluations having been conducted during the pilot phase of the program.